quicbit-js/qb-json-tokv/readme.md

-To make the graph also tolerate trailing commas in an empty array <code>[,]</code>, add an array-comma rule where a first value is expected (before-first-value):
+To make the graph also tolerate trailing commas in an empty array <code>[,]</code>, add an array-comma rule where a first value is expected (before-first-valueue):

       map([arr], [bfv], ',',  arr|b_v )